Dermatology · Papulosquamous Eruptions

 Pityriasis rosea

-The diagnosis is based on the classic progression from a herald patch to a Christmas tree distribution of lesions with a collarette of scale, which is pathognomonic for pityriasis rosea.
+The diagnosis is based on the classic sequence of a herald patch followed by a Christmas tree distribution of scaly plaques, which is highly characteristic of pityriasis rosea.

 Mo